 Tooele is the closest town of any size so it is being used for weather conditions:

-A campground is available on highway 199, Clover Springs campground near Johnson Pass.
-Click this LINK for an interesting photo story of the history of this campground.
+A campground is available on highway 199 before you get to Johnson Pass. .
 Clover Springs has 11 sites and charges a fee.
 See below:

 Description: 6000 ft. elevation.
 11 campsites at the northeast end of the Onaqui Mountains.
 The clear, bubbling waters of a natural spring gave this site its name.
 Cottonwood trees frame this campground which includes a trailhead for hikers and horseback riders.
 Group camping is available with a reservation.
 Additional group camping is available for equestrians.